-The deadline for applications is Thursday 14 February 2019.
+The deadline for applications is 31 May 2019.
 After this date, applications will be sent to the supervisors for review.
 We will then contact you to let you know if you have been shortlisted for interview.
 At this point, you will be sent information about the project(s) which you have been selected to interview for.
-Interviews are expected to be held in early-mid March 2019.

 For general enquiries about CBIS, its activities and opportunities, please contact us at email@example.com.

 Two PhD students, both based in Bioengineering, discuss their research at the most recent CBIS Coffee Morning event, where the Centre's researchers catch up with each other.